fb

 There is a deadline sitting inside most independent production timelines right now that isn’t getting enough attention at the financing table.
 The UK’s legacy Film Tax Relief regime ends April 1, 2027.

+The incentive landscape has changed.
+The math has changed.
 And California’s political situation is making the British Isles look considerably cleaner than they did a year ago.
+That last part matters more than most people running UK/Ireland comparisons are acknowledging.

 The New UK Regime: Three Numbers That Matter

+The Independent Film Tax Credit delivers a 53% AVEC credit, netting approximately 39.75% after corporation tax against qualifying spend.
 To qualify, a film’s total core budget must not exceed £23.5 million — but the enhanced rate applies only to the first £15 million of qualifying expenditure, making the maximum receivable credit £6.36 million gross, or £4.77 million cash.

-That’s the ceiling, not the headline.
+That’s the ceiling.
+Not the headline.
+The ceiling.

 For productions that don’t qualify for the IFTC, the standard AVEC rate applies: 34% gross, netting 25.5%.
-The VFX uplift carries a separate net rate of 29.25%, with the previous 80% qualifying expenditure cap removed — a material improvement for productions with significant post work in the UK.
+The VFX uplift carries a separate net rate of 29.25%, with the previous 80% qualifying expenditure cap removed — a meaningful improvement for productions with significant post work in the UK.

 The Problem the Headline Rate Doesn’t Show

-The IFTC’s 39.75% net figure is accurate.
-It is not complete.
 Producers accessing that credit through private gap-financing structures are reporting that financier fees on IFTC-backed loans meaningfully erode the realized benefit at the production level.
 The headline rate and the producer’s actual cash position after fees are not the same number.
+Sometimes they’re not even close.

 Ireland: What the 40% Figure Actually Means

 The 40% rate now comes from the Scéal Uplift, introduced under Finance Act 2024 and operational from May 20, 2025.
 It applies specifically to qualifying Irish feature films: total qualifying expenditure must not exceed €20 million, and at least one key creative role — director, writer, or similar — must be held by an Irish national or EEA resident.
-This is not a blanket international co-production rate.
-It is an Irish-talent-tied instrument.
-International producers who can attach a qualifying creative will access 40%.
-Those who cannot remain at 32%.

 What to Do With This Before Your Next Slate Decision

 The April 2027 FTR sunset is not a future problem.
 It is a current slate decision.
-If your production is at greenlight stage today, assume the AVEC/IFTC framework throughout.

-Model the net-of-fees figure on IFTC-backed financing, not the headline rate.
-Evaluate whether your budget and creative attachments position you for the full 39.75% or the tapered equivalent.
-If you’re working a project with a qualifying Irish creative and a budget under €20M, run the Scéal Uplift math and compare it seriously against the IFTC — the gap is narrower than the headline numbers suggest, and Ireland’s available infrastructure may close it further.
+If you’re working a project with a qualifying Irish creative and a budget under €20M, run the Scéal Uplift math and compare it seriously against the IFTC.
+The gap between the two instruments is narrower than the headline numbers suggest, and Ireland’s available infrastructure may close it further.
+The comparison is worth doing with real numbers, not assumptions borrowed from a market conversation six months ago.

 FAQ

-Does the UK IFTC apply to all independent films under £23.5M?
 The IFTC is available to films with a core budget up to £23.5M that meet the BFI’s qualifying criteria, including a British or official co-production creative connection.
-However, the enhanced 53% rate (39.75% net) applies only to the first £15M of qualifying expenditure.
-Films above that spend threshold see the effective rate taper toward the standard AVEC rate of 25.5% net.
+But the enhanced 53% rate — 39.75% net — applies only to the first £15M of qualifying expenditure.
+Films spending above that threshold see the effective rate taper toward the standard AVEC net of 25.5%.
+That taper is rarely the number in the conversation.
+It should be.

-Can a production claim both the IFTC and the UK VFX uplift?
-No. Productions opting into the IFTC cannot simultaneously claim the separate VFX expenditure credit uplift.
-For effects-heavy projects, the trade-off between the IFTC rate on total qualifying spend versus the VFX uplift on effects-specific spend should be modeled before the instrument election is made.
+No — and this is the instrument election that catches producers flat-footed.
+Opting into the IFTC forecloses the separate VFX expenditure credit uplift.
+For effects-heavy projects, the trade-off between the IFTC rate on total qualifying spend versus the VFX uplift on effects-specific spend needs to be modeled before you commit — not after you’ve already structured the gap.

-What is the current Ireland Section 481 rate for international co-productions?
 The standard rate is 32% of eligible Irish expenditure.
 The 40% Scéal Uplift is available for feature films with qualifying expenditure under €20M that attach at least one Irish or EEA national in a key creative role.
 Separately, a 40% VFX relief rate applies to productions with a minimum of €1M in qualifying Irish VFX spend.
+The 40% figure is real.
+Whether it applies to your specific structure is a different question — one worth asking before you build the model around it.

 Joe Wehinger